kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

       DRIVER: pymodbus
       ```

+  `DEVICE` allows you to select the USB port in the UI.
+It will only be used if `PORT` is empty.

 - `SUNSYNK_ID`

   The serial number of your inverter.
 When you start the add-on the connected serial will be displayed in the log.